opentofu/vscode-opentofu/README.md

 It is a common pattern to have separate folders containing related OpenTofu configuration that are not contained under one root folder.
 For example, you have a main OpenTofu folder containing the configuration for a single application and several module folders containing encapsulated code for configuring different parts of component pieces.
 You could open each folder in a separate VS Code window, and bounce between each window to author your changes.

 A better approach is to use [VS Code Workspaces](https://code.visualstudio.com/docs/editor/workspaces).
 Using our example above, open the main OpenTofu folder first, then use Add Folder to workspace to add the dependent module folders.
 A single VS Code window is used and all OpenTofu files are available to author your changes.
-This uses a single terraform-ls process that has an understanding of your entire project, allowing you to use features like `Go to Symbol` and `Reference counts` across your project.
+This uses a single tofu-ls process that has an understanding of your entire project, allowing you to use features like `Go to Symbol` and `Reference counts` across your project.

 ### Single file support